103-11 Moving Averages: How to Use & Calculate Moving Averages

 Weighted moving average

-The weighted moving average is similar to the exponential moving average but gives even more weight to recent data points.
+The weighted moving average is similar to the exponential moving average but gives more weight to recent data points.
 This makes it even more responsive to changes in price direction.
 To calculate it, you use a different formula again.

 50-day moving average